Apprenticeships in England

-Construction operatives are involved in a range of practical tasks on a construction site, including preparing ground ahead of building work taking place, and carrying out manual work whilst a project is in progress.
-This could range from mixing and pouring concrete, to laying drainage pipes, moving materials and more.
+General construction operatives are involved in a range of practical tasks on a construction site, working on projects from foundation to completion.
+This includes preparing the site ahead of building work taking place and carrying out manual work whilst a project is in progress.
+Construction operatives complete a wide variety of tasks, ranging from mixing and pouring concrete, moving and unloading materials, operating machinery and more.

 While there are no formal qualifications needed to become a general construction operative, there are several routes you could take to help you pursue this career.
 You could complete a college course, an apprenticeship or apply directly to an employer for work.

 You should explore these routes to becoming a general construction operative, to find out which is the right one for you.
 Although some of these options have certain qualification requirements, many employers are more interested in people who are enthusiastic, willing to learn and can follow instructions.

 You may need a Construction Skills Certification Scheme (CSCS) card to work on a construction site.

 Although there are no set entry requirements, anyone considering a career as a general construction operative would benefit from achieving GCSE qualifications (or equivalent) in maths and English.

 You could study for a Level 1 Certificate in Construction Skills or a Level 2 Certificate in Construction Operations to improve your abilities and job prospects.

 You could apply for an intermediate apprenticeship as a groundworker or construction operative with a construction company.

 You’ll need 2 - 3 GCSEs, usually including maths and English, or equivalent, for an intermediate apprenticeship.